kphillips/compute-kv-demo/README.md

 This starter is intentionally lightweight, and requires no dependencies aside from the [`fastly`](https://docs.rs/fastly) crate.
 It will help you understand the basics of processing requests at the edge using Fastly.
 This starter includes implementations of common patterns explained in our [using Compute@Edge](https://developer.fastly.com/learning/compute/rust/) and [VCL migration](https://developer.fastly.com/learning/compute/migrate/) guides.

 The starter doesn't require the use of any backends.
-Once deployed, you will have a Fastly service running on Compute@Edge that can generate synthetic responses at the edge.
+Once deployed, you will have a Fastly service running on Compute@ that can generate synthetic responses at the edge.

 ## Security issues